Dan Morgan

 Have You Used DoorDash in the Past 2 Years?

-An investigation involving Amplitude, a data analytics company used by popular apps such as DoorDash, alleges that sensitive user information may have been collected or shared without proper consent.
-If you used DoorDash, your personal data may have been affected.
+An investigation involving Amplitude, a data analytics company used by popular apps like DoorDash, alleges that sensitive user information may have been collected or shared without proper consent.
+At this time, we are no longer accepting claims.
+Join the waitlist to be notified if that changes.

 The attorney shown above may not be licensed in your state.
 To find an attorney licensed in your area, please visit our attorney page.